-In a world where it’s five times more expensive to acquire new customers than to keep the ones you already have, businesses are now enhancing their commitments to customer reactivation.
+In a world where it’s five times more expensive to acquire new customers to keep the ones you already have, businesses are now enhancing their commitments to customer reactivation.

 Prioritizing the reactivation of dormant accounts in your CRM becomes a no-brainer when you consider a 5% increase in customer retention that can eventually boost your revenue from 25% to 95%, according to reports (demand Sage).
 However, most organizations still struggle.